marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 Usually, an `audit log` is easy to write but much harder to read and analyze.
 There are also many reasons why we want to have it, e.g.:

 * easy way of debugging the system.
 It is much easier to reproduce the bug by having data from the past.
 * to demonstrate compliance.
-If I make our audit logs immutable, we can demonstrate to auditors that the system works as intended.
+If the audit logs immutable, we can demonstrate to auditors that the system works as intended.

-We also need to remember what is `not the audit log`.
+We also need to remember what is `not the purpose of audit log`.
 In my opinion audit log should not be analyzed by business analytics.
 It would leak internal implementation, that can change over time.
 For this purpose we should share data in a different way, e.g. emitting business events.